ray-project/kuberay/docs/guidance/rayservice-troubleshooting.md

 ```

 For RayService, the KubeRay operator submits a request to the RayCluster for creating Serve applications once the head Pod is ready.
-It's important to note that the Dashboard and GCS may take a few seconds to start up after the head Pod is ready.
+It's important to note that the Dashboard, Dashboard Agent and GCS may take a few seconds to start up after the head Pod is ready.
 As a result, the request may fail a few times initially before the necessary components are fully operational.

 If you continue to encounter this issue after 1 minute, there are several possible causes: